peerlibrary/annotator/src/tasks_introduction.coffee.md

 The task we created above is about the simplest task we can create.
 The `create` method takes a map of options; we will review the most important options shortly.

 In this example, we only used the `code` option, which defines the function to run when the task is to be executed.
 It will receive a `taskCtrl` argument, which is a (tweaked) [jQuery Deferred Object](http://api.jquery.com/category/deferred-object/).
-It should be used by the code of the task to signal the chenges in the state of the task, using the [resolve()](http://api.jquery.com/deferred.resolve/), [reject()](http://api.jquery.com/deferred.reject/) and [notify()](http://api.jquery.com/deferred.notify/) methods.
+It should be used by the code of the task to signal the changes in the state of the task, using the [resolve()](http://api.jquery.com/deferred.resolve/), [reject()](http://api.jquery.com/deferred.reject/) and [notify()](http://api.jquery.com/deferred.notify/) methods.

 In this example, we simply signal that the task is resolved.

 The object returned by the task manager's `create` method has the [jQuery Deferred Promise API](http://api.jquery.com/deferred.promise/).
 You can use it
  * as a dependency for other tasks
- * to observe the state of the task - `state()` method)
+ * to observe the state of the task - `state()` method
  * to register callbacks [the](http://api.jquery.com/deferred.done/) [usual](http://api.jquery.com/deferred.fail/) [way](http://api.jquery.com/deferred.progress/):

       task_A.done -> console.log "Task A is done!"